Vulnerability Management

 Registry

-The Container Registry scanner(s) allows you to integrate Sysdig with image registries from a range of vendors.
+Container Registry scanning allows you to integrate Sysdig with image registries from a range of vendors.
 Registry scanning provides an extra layer of defense between pipeline and runtime, where:

 • Software that sits in the registry before being deployed is checked for newly discovered vulnerabilities